abhishekarya1/myblog/content/post/2018-09-15-cosmos-a-spacetime-odyssey-ep-2.md

 Though it is difficult to imagine life in this harsh surroundings, we must remember that when life started on Earth, it was not fully stable, life always finds a way.
 There might be different kind of creatures there, one that inhale Hydrogen and exhale Methane, metabolise Acetylene instead of sugar as an energy source, the nature controls the formation of life.

-Kraken Mare is the largest known body of liquid on the surface of Saturn's moon Titan.
+[Kraken Mare](https://en.wikipedia.org/wiki/Kraken_Mare) is the largest known body of liquid on the surface of Saturn's moon Titan.
 It was discovered by the space probe Cassini and was named in 2008 after the Kraken, a legendary sea monster.
 It is mainly composed of Methane.
 Who knows what might be lurking in its depths.

 Scientists believe that if there is somewhere we should look for signs of life first it should be Titan.

+## The Greatest Story Ever Told
+Evolution is the greatest story science has ever told.

+>"Science works on the frontier between knowledge and ignorance.
+We're not afraid to admit what we don't know.
+There's no shame in that.
+The only shame is to pretend that we have all the answers."

+In Carl Sagan's original Cosmos series, he traced the unbroken thread that stretches directly from the one-celled organisms of nearly four billion years ago to you.
+Four billion years in 40 seconds.

+See Carl Sagan himself explain evolution which is both Poetic and Scientific.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/gZpsVSVRsZk?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

+>"From creatures who had yet to discern day from night to beings who are exploring the cosmos.
+Those are some of the things that molecules do given four billion years of evolution."